aimms/documentation/webui/download-widget.rst

     endif;

 When executed through the download widget, this procedure will let you download a file named MyDownloadFile.txt with *FinalLocation := "MyDownloadFile.txt"* as its content.
-If launched from PRO, the filename will still remain same but the value for FinalLocation will be temporary PRO path + MyDownloadFile.txt.
+If launched from PRO, the filename will still remain the same but the value for FinalLocation will be temporary PRO path + MyDownloadFile.txt.

 Please note that the file is NOT automatically deleted for you when running WebUI in AIMMS developer mode.
 It will be in case WebUI is running under PRO, as the temporary PRO folder is deleted some time after a session is closed.
-Note as well that you cannot delete the file from inside the download procedure itself (at the end), as at the point of deletion, the filename would not have been passed to the WebUI yet, meaning you would be just about to start a download of a file that you have already deleted, reulting in an error.
+Note as well that you cannot delete the file from inside the download procedure itself (at the end), as at the point of deletion, the filename would not have been passed to the WebUI yet, meaning you would be just about to start a download of a file that you have already deleted, resulting in an error.

 .. tip::